Issued at: 5:00 PM today, 28 JULY 2017

 FLOODING is THREATHENING in low-lying areas

 and near river channels

 Take necessary precautionary measures

-ENSO-neutral conditions are present in the tropical Pacific and favored to continue through at least March-April-May 20...
+ENSO-neutral condition is present in the Tropical Pacific and is favored to continue through the remainder of the y...

 Read more ...